cagla-su/Linux-Gaming-Guide/README.md

  	- **3 -** [For Steam Games](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#for-steam-games)
   	- **4 -** [For Lutris/Heroic Games](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#for-lutrisheroic-games)
 ### Terminal Method
-Simply, open terminal and execute the command for your GPU like in the example:
+Simply, launch terminal and execute the command for your GPU like in the example:
 - **Example:**
 ```
 DRI_PRIME=1 prismlauncher